Skip to content

 How to Prove Ownership of a Car Without the Title in Texas?

 To prove ownership without a title in Texas, you can obtain a bonded title.
 This involves providing evidence of ownership, such as a bill of sale, and securing a surety bond.
-Submit the necessary documents to the TxDMV to complete the process.
+Also, submit the necessary documents to the TxDMV to complete the process.

 Share This Post